mattcg/starttls/README.md

 });
 ```

+The callback receives `null` or an error object as the first argument.
+The only kind of error supported so far is a verification error, which results when the certificate authority failed to verify the certificate.

 ## License ##

 Portions of this code copyright (c) 2012, Andris Reinman and copyright (c) 2011, Nathan Rajlich.